RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 ![](https://www.ilcn.org/wp-content/uploads/2021/12/142.jpg)

+The picture above on the left is a stark visual contrast of a normal lung of a relatively health patient vs cancer lung of a lung cancer patient.
+Needless to say, there is quite a difference between the two.
-Lung cancer (LC) is a cancer that originates within the lungs and metastases to lymph nodes and other organs.
-The picture above on the left is of a normal vs lung cancer.
-People with LC do not show clear symptoms in the early stages but shows when LC has metastatsized and advanced.[^1] The number one risk factor for is cigarette smoking and in the U.S. smoking is linked to 80-90% of lung cancer deaths.[^2] Further, considering that about 12.5% (30.8M) of US adults smoke cigarettes.[^3] Thus, making LC is an likely outcome for these adults and thereby a public health concern since it affects over 10% of the US population.
+Lung cancer (LC) is a cancer that originates within the lungs and leave a patient with shortness of breath, fluid in the chest, and the couphing of blood.[^1] People with LC do not show clear symptoms in the early cancer stages but such symptoms are readily present when LC has metastasized and advanced.[^2]

+The number one risk factor for is cigarette smoking and in the U.S. smoking is linked to 80-90% of lung cancer deaths.[^3] Considering that about 12.5% (30.8M) of US adults smoke cigarettes[^4], it makes LC is a likely outcome for these adults and thereby a public health concern since it affects over 10% of the US population.

-Even scarier, LC is the leading cause of most cancer deaths, taking almost up to 25%.[^4] It is the leading cause of cancer in both men and females.[^5] According to a 2019 US statistic, it is the leading cause of cancer behind female breast cancer and male prostate cancer.[^6] Thereby again, making studying LC a top public health priority for both genders.
+Even scarier, LC is the leading cause of most cancer deaths, taking almost up to 25%.[^5] It is the leading cause of cancer in both men and females.[^6] According to a 2019 US statistic, it is the leading cause of cancer behind female breast cancer and male prostate cancer.[^7] Thereby again, making studying LC a top public health priority for both genders.

+Because of the nature of diagnosing LC patients is most observable in the late stages of cancer development, conducting a Survival Analysis Rate would be beneficial for late stage patients as it provides a quantitative measure of time (i.e. days, weeks, or even months) for them and their family members.

-By studying the survival rate of lung cancer patients, local and state governments are able to educate the population for the impending problem they can likely face.
-By understanding surivival rates,
+The objective of this project is that by studying the Survival Analysis Rate of advanced lung cancer patients, local and state governments are able to:

+1. Educate the 12% population for an impending problem they will likely face.
+2. Discourage the underlying use of smoking and thereby decreasing the percentage of future LC patients.
+3. Indirectly promote individual (i.e. stop buying high-priced cigarettes with disposable income) and community (i.e., decrease CO2 emission) utility (i.e., happiness).

 This project will organized in the following chapters: